 5. Use Social Media to Increase Insurance Sales

-So what are the benefits of utilising Social Selling for increasing insurance sales?
+So, what are the benefits of utilizing Social Selling to increase insurance sales?

 Let’s look at the Performance Benefits of Social Selling by comparing Users of Social Selling with All Others.
 These numbers are from a whitepaper published by Hootsuite sourced by Aberdeen Group.